munificent/magpie/doc/site/markdown/error-handling.md

 A single block may have more than one catch clause.
 When an error is thrown from the block, each catch clause's pattern is matched against the error in the order that they appear.
 The first catch clause whose pattern matches catches the error.
 The body of the catch clause is evaluated and that becomes the value returned by the block.

-If no catch clause matches the error, the error continues to propogate.
+If no catch clause matches the error, the error continues to propagate.

 ## Errors and "Exceptions"

-Magpie's error-handling system is very similar to exceptions in most languages.
-It uses the term "error" for them because its valid to use errors outside of `throw` and `catch`: you can return error objects and pass them around, which is considered poor form in languages that refer to them as exceptions.
+Magpie's error objects very similar to exceptions in most languages.
+It uses the term "error" for them because its valid to use errors outside of `throw` and `catch`: you can return error objects and pass them around.
+That's considered poor form in languages that call them "exceptions".

-The caller and callee may also disagree on whether or not an error is important enough to be returned or should be thrown.
-In those cases, a caller may catch a thrown error and return it, or throw a returned one.
+This is handy because the caller and callee may disagree on whether or not an error is important enough to be returned or should be thrown.
+A caller may catch a thrown error and then return it, or it may throw one that was returned to it.
 Using the same `Error`-derived classes for both affords that flexibility.

     :::magpie
     def returnError()